- 1 Article Summary: Moving to Italy from UK

 Mediterranean Lifestyle & Cultural Heritage

 From Roman history to Tuscan vineyards, UK nationals find Italy’s authenticity irresistible.
-The Mediterranean diet, open-air living and community spirit transform daily routines for British expats, improving overall wellbeing and work-life balance.
+The Mediterranean diet, open-air living and community spirit transform daily routines for British expats, improving overall well-being and work-life balance.

 Quality of Life & Cost Benefits